Improved Smoothed Analysis of Multiobjective Optimization: Introduction

-where each weight~$w^1_i$ is randomly chosen according to a density~$f^1_i\colon[0,1]\to[0,\phi]$ chosen by the adversary.
-There is a wide variety of functions~$V^1(x)$ that can be expressed in this way.
-We can, for example, express every polynomial if we let~$I^1_1,\ldots,I^1_{m_1}$ be its monomials.
+where each weight~$w^1_i$ is randomly chosen according to a density $f^1_i \colon [-1, 1] \to [0, \phi]$ given by the adversary.
+There is a wide variety of functions $V^1(x)$ that can be expressed in this way.
+We can, for example, express every polynomial if we let $I^1_1, \ldots, I^1_{m_1}$ be its monomials.
+Note that the value~$\K$ then depends on the set~$\S$ and the maximum degree of the monomials.